Skip to content

 Other services you may be referred to for support

-Urgent Care Team (west Kent): The service aims to help you avoid unnecessary hospital admissions, support hospital discharges and provide unscheduled nursing care out of hours, including management for patients at the end of their life.
+• Urgent Care Response: The service aims to help you avoid unnecessary hospital admissions, support hospital discharges and provide unscheduled nursing care out of hours, including management for patients at the end of their life.

-Frailty Home Treatment Service (east Kent): Providing individualised treatment to patients in crisis.
+• Frailty Home Treatment Service (east Kent): Providing individualised Treatment to patients in crisis.
+The team pro-actively manage patients with complex frailty needs through anticipatory care planning and comprehensive geriatric assessments.
 Patients need to be referred by a GP, healthcare professional or care home professional to use this service.

 Hospice care and support